ryanlyang/PracticeTagging/README.md

 ### Renormalization and Factorization Scale Weights

+The renormalization and factorization scale weights are contained in the branch `mu_weights`.
+Each jet contains 4 weights which perform the following variations:

+1. Initial state radiation (ISR) scales up by 2x
+2. ISR scales down by 2x
+3. Final state radiation (FSR) scales up by 2x
+4. FSR scales down by 2x

 ### Labels

 Labels are stored in the branch `'labels'` and take the value of 1 for a signal jet and 0 for a background jet.